 This book is part of the Oxford Reading Tree Fireflies series which offer a wide range of stimulating non-fiction titles for young children.
 It includes a variety of topics covering all areas of the curriculum, from science to citizenship.
 The books have a bright modern page design, and are illustrated with colour photographs.
-They are carefully graded across 10 levels and contain built-in progression and vocabulary repetition throughout.
-Books contain inside cover notes to support children in their reading.
-Help with childrens reading development is also available as part of a mixed pack of 6 different books or a class pack of 36 books of the same ORT stage.
+They are carefully graded across 10 stages and contain built-in progression and vocabulary repetition throughout.
+Each book includes notes for parents/carers and teaching assistants on the inside covers.
+This book is also available as part of a mixed pack of 6 different books or a class pack of 36 books of the same ORT stage.
 Each book pack comes with a free copy of up-to-date and invaluable teaching notes.
 CD-ROM versions of Fireflies titles are also available as eFireflies.

 The Stage 1 Biff, Chip and Kipper Stories, written by Roderick Hunt and illustrated by Alex Brychta, provide both wordless stories and a rich story context to help develop language comprehension and decoding skills with simple first words and sentences.
 Wordless Stories A and Wordless Stories B introduce the characters and children learn that the pictures tell a story, where a story begins and how to turn the pages.
 First Words and More First Words introduce children to simple words and the characters' names.
 Each pack of 6 includes a Group/Guided Reading Notes Booklet with a Vocabulary Chart listing high frequency tricky words and a Curriculum Coverage Chart for England, Scotland, Northern Ireland and Wales.
 Each story has individual notes and suggested activities for Group and Independent Reading, Speaking, listening and drama and Writing, with each section showing the relevant objectives covered.
 Decoding and Language Comprehension opportunities are highlighted throughout.